liuxuannan/Awesome-Multimodal-Jailbreak/README.md

 ### 🤖Output Level
 <img src="https://github.com/liuxuannan/Awesome-Multimodal-Jailbreak/blob/main/pic/jailbreak_attack_output_00.png" alt="jailbreak_attack_output" width="500" />
 Due to the black-box nature of generative models, which restricts direct access to internal gradients, attackers can engage in iterative probing and analysis of the model’s outputs to refine input prompts.

+### Papers
+All the papers related to jailbreak attacks can be found in both A and B files

 # Awesome Papers